threesquared/sonos-now-playing/README.md

 - Turns the screen off when music is not playing
 - Automatically starts on boot and reconnects to Sonos
 - Touch screen controls to play/pause and skip tracks
-- Info endpoint to temporarily show an external URL on the screen (f.ex doorbell camera)
+- Splash endpoint to temporarily show an external URL on the screen (f.ex doorbell camera)

 ## Installation